VoltDB/voltdb/examples/README.md

 # Examples Guide

-VoltDB provides a number of examples here to help people learn what is possible with VoltDB and how to use certain features.
-Some of these examples are specifically constructed to show specific patterns and features, while others are based on real world applications.
-These examples may be simplified in the interest of making them better learning tools.
+VoltDB provides a number of examples to help people learn what is possible with VoltDB as well as how to use certain features.
+Some of these examples show specific patterns and individual features, while others are based on real-world applications.
+Many examples are simplified in the interest of making them better learning tools.

-All of the examples in the download kit for VoltDB are written in Java.
+All of the examples in the download kit are written in Java.
 There are some examples that have JDBC client code in addition to VoltDB native client code, notably `voter` and `voltkv`.
 For examples in additional languages, download a client kit for a specific language.

-Clearly these examples do not cover the complete set of VoltDB features or use cases; we do expect to add additional examples and refinements over time.
-If you have feedback or suggestions related to examples, or any of the HOWTOs, send email to askanengineer@voltdb.com.
+These examples do not cover the complete set of VoltDB features or use cases; they are just a sample of what is possible with VoltDB.
+We do, however, expect to add additional examples and refinements over time.
+If you have feedback or suggestions related to examples, or any of the HOWTOs, send email to askanengineer@voltdb.com, we welcome your input.

 HOWTOs
 --------------------------

-The HOWTOs directory provides short guides on how to use the examples to test out different features and configurations.
-For example, there are short guides to run an example in a three-node cluster, or with different durability settings.
-There is also a subdirectory of example deployment files.
+The HOWTOs directory provides short guides on how to use the examples to try different VoltDB features and configurations.
+For example, there are short guides to run an example in a three-node cluster and also with different durability settings.
+There is also a subdirectory of sample deployment files.

 Example Projects